bowbahdoe/the-great-link/README.md

 * The licensing info of the JDK this is derived from is copied over into the image this creates.
-* All 3rd party libraries have licensing specified in their POMs and you can find a generated report on that licensing [here]().
+* All 3rd party libraries have licensing specified in their POMs and you can find a generated report on that licensing [here](https://musical-meringue-598fed.netlify.app/aggregate-third-party-report) and in the target/reports folder.
-It is all Apache, MIT, LGPL, BSD-2